Order by 13th December for Christmas Proposal: Shop Quickship Rings

 We explain this in further detail in our ring-cleaning guide so the camera will grasp every detail when it’s time to take the engagement shots.

-With that in mind, Karolina Bajda in-house photographer at Queensmith, and Wedding photographer Tom Bennett have shared their top expert tips on how to get that perfect insta-worthy engagement ring shot.
+Karolina Bajda in-house photographer at Queensmith, and wedding photographer Tom Bennett, have shared their top expert tips on how to get that perfect Insta-worthy engagement ring shot.

 With couples feeling on cloud 9 after getting engaged, it’s tempting to grab hold of the phone, put the flash on and take a quick photo to send around.